bbc/storyplayer/README.md

 How to use
 ----------

 [romper.js](src/romper.js) exports an `init()` function that is used to initiate StoryPlayer and returns an instance of StoryPlayer.
-It takes one argument, which is an Object containing the following attributes:
+It takes one argument, defining the Player settings, which has the following attributes:

 * `target` - An HTML element for the player to live in.
 * fetchers - functions that take a UUID and return an Object describing an instance of the data model for the given experience.